 Yes.
 The easiest way is probably by using a reverse-proxy like NGINX to also promote the WebSocket connection to a secure connection.
 A more interesting question however is: should you?
 Ogmios is an interface for the so-called local client protocols which are, by design, intended to be used in a local setup: where Ogmios and cardano-node are on the same host.
 It would be ill-advised to expose the server to many clients without any restriction as each client can drain a quite large amount of resources from the local node.
 Rather, Ogmios ought to be used in a backend stack for a service which requires an access to the blockchain.

 Ogmios is an open-source project which is being worked on in small steps when time allows.
 Its development started in 2020 and it has undergone several updates and iterations.
 We’ve got a mad passion for software quality and we put extensive efforts into making Ogmios of the highest quality.
 The server follows a well-known architecture and abides by battle-tested Haskell coding practices.
 As it should, Ogmios is of course deeply tested at several levels via continuous integration1.

-Tests for the server include property-based testing of the core protocols2 3, property-based testing of the entire JSON interface validated against the JSON-schema4.
+Tests for the server include property-based testing of the core protocols2 3, property-based testing of the entire JSON interface validated against a JSON-schema specification4.
 Note that property tests all use generators which comes directly from the ouroboros-network and cardano-ledger-specs to ensure that Ogmios is always up-to-date with the Cardano eco-system.
 There are also various5 unit6 tests7 to cover basic functionalities.

 On the other hand, the TypeScript client is used to perform end-to-end tests with tests running against the Cardano testnet8.
 The tests are executed both in a Node.js and browser context and the synchronization with the network is done via a Github action which leverages Ogmios' server.